hjanime/SPADEVizR/README.md

 ## [END] - Identification of Differentially Abundant Clusters
 ```

-This returned `DAC` object can be plotted to visualize identified differentially abundant clusters using the `plot()` function.
+This returned `DAC` object can be plotted to visualize identified Differentially Abundant Clusters using the `plot()` function.
-The volcano plot [6] representation displays the p-value (shown as -log10(p-value)) in the Y-axis and the fold-change of cell abundances in the X-axis in a two dimensional chart.
+The volcano plot [8] representation displays the p-value (shown as -log10(p-value)) in the Y-axis and the fold-change of cell abundances in the X-axis in a two dimensional chart.
-Each dot represents a cluster, threshold are shown using red dashed lines and differentially abundant clusters are shown in red.
+Each dot represents a cluster, threshold are shown using red dashed lines and Differentially Abundant Clusters are shown in red.
-The size of dots is proportional to the number of associated cells in the 2 conditions merged.
+The size of dots is proportional to the total number of associated cells in the 2 conditions merged.

 By default, the fold-change is represented with a log2 transformation (which can be changed using the `fc.log2` parameter).